Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 This is the complete API reference for the Katzenpost thin client.
 The thin client is an interface to the kpclientd daemon, which handles all cryptographic and network operations.
 The thin client communicates with the daemon over a local socket using CBOR-encoded messages.

-The official API documentation for each binding:
+The official API documentation for each binding is found in the following locations.

 Language Official API documentation Official API release